aslanvaroqua/hadoop-fingerprintr/README.md

 - pcap: path to the capture (or directory of captures) to work on
 - time: the bin period (default: 60)

-### pig/examples/conversation_info.pig

-Conversation info, which includes a list of intervals within the conversation.

-Arguments:

-- pcap: path to the capture (or directory of captures) to work on

-### pig/examples/conversations.pig

-Join conversations to packets and shows 4tuple + conversation length.

-Arguments:

-- pcap: path to the capture (or directory of captures) to work on

 ### pig/examples/dns.pig